rossanx/akfs/docs/journal.md

            addr32 lidtl	idt_ptr

-         Here, gdt_ptr and idt_ptr are the structures holding the information described in B and C.
+         Here, gdt_ptr and idt_ptr are the structures holding the information described at B and C.
      E - Set the first bit in the CR0 register to 1.
 This informs the CPU it is in the process of switching to protected-mode.
 This bit is called PE.
      F - Execute a FAR JUMP instruction landing in 32 bit code.
 To do that